alperkan1/BATTEL-SHIP-PJ3-/README.md

 - As a first time user, I want to be able play a game that is different each time.
 - As a first time user, I want to be able to enter my guess easily.
-- As a first time user, I want to be able to know when i win.
+- As a first time user, I want to be able to know when I win.
 - As a first time user, I want to be able to see the grid locations.

 #### Returning User

-- As a returning user, I want to be able to guess new location of ships.
+- As a returning user, I want to be able to guess the new location of ships.
-- As a returning user, I want to be able to get feedback from the game when i miss and hit.
+- As a returning user, I want to be able to get feedback from the game when I miss and hit.
-- As a returning user, I want to be able to see how many turns i have left.
+- As a returning user, I want to be able to see how many turns I have left.

 #### Site Owner